k4kpk/k4kpk.github.io/sota-guides/Bunches Bald (W4C_WM-013).md

+---
+layout: sota-guide
+points: 8
+miles: 0.3
+bushwhack: Y
+pair: Richland Balsam, Waterrock Knob, Steestachee Bald, Barnett Knob

+# SMS: T=AT&T, V=Verizon, P=APRS.
+W=Worked (default), F=Failed, M=Marginal (some failed).
+# Optional: Provide the latest year checked.
+# e.g: TM-2017, VF, P-2016
+# means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
+sms: Y
+---
-Trip-specific: Drive to Trailhead & Trail Guide
+Bunches Bald: Drive to Trailhead & Trail Guide
 --------------------------------------------------------

 Note: This is on the Cherokee reservation.
 Ask permission at the campground, it is open May 15 - Oct 15.

-####Drive Guide - Heintooga Rd to Bunches Bald
+#### Drive Guide - Heintooga Rd to Bunches Bald

 * Best route:
     * Go 1 mile on Heintooga past